Reinforz/Nishan/packages/notion-formula/docs/docs/Theory/Notion Formula.md

 A formula argument which is used to indicate a literal constant value like a number or a text.

 :::note Different from Symbol
-Constants are different from symbols as symbols can only contain four possible values, while constants con contain infinity combinations of values
+Constants are different from symbols as symbols can only contain four possible values, while constants con contain infinity variants of values
 :::

 This is how notion stores a constant formula argument